wesley34/1340--group67-project/README.md

 ## **Part.4 Common Questions**

    1. What is inititalization?
-   - Refer to Key concept
+   - create file of specific date
-   - Menu-> 6.
+   - Path: Menu-> 6.
 Initialization

    2. What is deep learning inititalization?
-   - Refer to Key concept
+   - create file for holding deep learning matters
-   - Menu-> 7 Deep learning
+   - Path  Menu-> 7 Deep learning
-   - Menu -> 2 report
+   - Path: Menu -> 2 report
-   - Refer to key concept

    3. How to enter date in form of MMDD
    - We want you to give us month and day of specific date -> You can modify data from any date you want.